myakoobi/TCP-Chart-Project/README.md

-this project was made fully in java please check ouT.
+this project was made fully in java please check out.